tkhq/passkeyapp/README.md

 ## Running the app locally

-`npm run ios` will start the app using expo.
+* `npm run ios` will start the app using expo
+* `eas build -p ios --profile preview` will trigger a build through expo (online CI)
+* `npx expo prebuild --platform ios` will "prebuild" and let you build locally with xcode.
+Then open the project with the `PasskeyApp.xcworkspace` file
+* `eas build --platform ios --local` can be used to run a local build without xcode

 ## `http` folder